rstudio/team-admin.rstudio.com/docs/using_rstudio_connect/deploy_markdown.md

 ### Deploying a report to Connect

-* When you deploy a report to Connect, you have choice between publishing:
+When you deploy a report to Connect, you have choice between publishing:

 * With source code
     - Giving you the option to schedule the report on Connect
     - This is the more flexible option!!!

-    * Finished document only
+* Final document only
+    - This would effectively be a static report

 ![image](assets/publish_rmd_options.png)